Ykai-f/wiki_yuekai_fr_BMCU/BMCU/bmcu_branches.md

 ![hall_version.png](/assets/images/bmcu_branch/hall_version.png)

 The Hall version is an upgrade from the steel ball version of the BMCU-B, retaining the mechanism of using a steel ball to detect the presence of consumables and using a Hall sensor to detect the position of the buffer.
-This improvement was made to address the problem of ejected penta's that could occur with the original BMCU-B version.
+This improvement was made to address the problem of five way being poped out that could occur with the original BMCU-B version.

 Currently BMCU-C is on test.